marcelmazon/rosicrucian-literature/en/student-a/the-musical-scale-and-the-scheme-of-evolution.md

-Let us note that the Cosmo-Conception, the textbook given to humanity by the Elder Brothers of the Rose Cross, who, directed by the Archangel Christ, have

-22
-MUSIC AND EVOLUTION
-charge of the evolution of humanity at the present time, has been miraculously scattered throughout the world, and its price has been kept so low that it is available to all who are ready to receive the truths revealed therein,
+Let us note that the Cosmo-Conception, the textbook given to humanity by the Elder Brothers of the Rose Cross, who, directed by the Archangel Christ, have charge of the evolution of humanity at the present time, has been miraculously scattered throughout the world, and its price has been kept so low that it is available to all who are ready to receive the truths revealed therein.

-The melodic will of the Father uniting with the harmoxic love of the Christ has the power to produce an active rhythmic vibration, the force of which can. not possibly be arrested nor its destined objective deflected, for it is that same manifested energy of the God of our solar system which brought all that
+The melodic will of the Father uniting with the harmonic love of the Christ has the power to produce an active rhythmic vibration, the force of which can- not possibly be arrested nor its destined objective deflected, for it is that same manifested energy of the God of our solar system which brought all that
-IS into being, and has the power to resolve it al into Chaos at any time He so desires.
-It is therefore absolutely impossible for any of God's creations from the most advanced of His life waves to those youngest in evolution, ultimately to frustrate the maturity of His plans, for they are as sternal and unwavering in their processes as is God Himself,
+IS into being, and has the power to resolve it all into Chaos at any time He so desires.
+It is therefore absolutely impossible for any of God's creations from the most advanced of His life waves to those youngest in evolution, ultimately to frustrate the maturity of His plans, for they are as sternal and unwavering in their processes as is God Himself.

 It is, however, possible for the members of a particu- lar life wave, or even individuals of it, to rebel and for the time being frustrate their own evolutionary prog